Nahid30/Rapid-Manufacturer-Client/README.md

 * React-App for Design
 * Node.js for Server site
-* Mongodb database
+* Mongodb for database
 * Express
 * CRUD Operations for variations
 * Use Firebase Authentication
 * Use Firebase Hooks
 * Use React Router
+* Use React Tailwind
-* Use React Bootstrap
+* Use React Daisy UI
 * Use React hook form
 * Used React Query
 * Made Admin Panel